AvivNaaman/smb-rs/README.md

 While most current implementations are mostly bindings to C libraries (such as libsmb2, samba, or windows' own libraries), this project is a full implementation in Rust, with no dependencies on C libraries!

 ## Getting started
-Running the project is as simple as:
+Running the project's CLI is as simple as executing:
 ```sh
 cargo run -- --help
 ```